paquettej/lita-nerf-war/README.md

 # lita-nerf-war

 Nerf guns at work are great.
 Want to get someone's attention?
 Shoot them with a dart -- it works great.
 But eventually someone complains and the dart guns end up in a drawer somewhere.
-End of the fun right?
+End of the fun, right?
 Wrong!
 Virtualization isn't just for servers any longer.
 Now you can virtualize your nerf war too!